-Editing is performed with tools that appear on the ribbon, on the editing toolbar, and in panes.
+Editing is performed with tools that appear on the ribbon, on editing toolbars, and in panes.
 Commands on the context menu appear for specific tools and enable them to perform a variety of related edits.

 The following sections are a quick tour of the editing user interfaces.
 For detailed steps to use a specific tool, browse the table of contents or search the help using a keyword or phrase.

 On the Edit tab, named groups contain related tools and commands that are essential to starting and completing common editing workflows.
 Some groups contain a dialog box launcher button in the lower right corner that opens a dialog box or task pane related to the group.